 Applying for Private Instrumental or Vocal Studies, or for Preparatory Instrumental Studies

-Students applying for private instrumental or vocal studies, or for preparatory instrumental studies will be accepted through an interview process.
+Students applying for private instrumental or vocal studies, or for preparatory instrumental studies will be accepted after the registration form.

 Applicants can find the list of instruments offered for study at the Institute, as well as the curriculum of study on the Institute’s website.

 Music Playschool (’muskari’), is early music education for children from 3 – 8 years of age.
 Music playschool is also a fun way for parents to experience music together with their children.

 Music Playschool gives children the opportunity to experience joy and accomplishment through music.
 Children experience making music by singing, rhyming, playing rhythm and melody instruments, as well as through movement and play.
 It is possible to paint and draw during lessons as well.
 Early music education is a good starting point for later instrumental or vocal studies.

 New students will be accepted to Music Playschool groups during the spring application period (9.5.-22.5.2022), as well as throughout the year if places become available.